Motorcyclist dies in single-vehicle accident

 “The person who reported the accident told officers she saw a headlight inside the fence before calling 911,” Sandefur said.

-He said the officer started CPR upon his arrival and Davis was transported to St. Vincent where he was later pronounced dead.
+He said the officer started CPR upon his arrival and Davis was transported to St. Vincent Anderson Regional Hospital, where he was later pronounced dead.

 “It appears he was traveling eastbound on 16th street when he ran off the roadway and went through the fence,” Sandefur said.